 Moral of the story?
 Make sure you’re posting on the right sub!
 We’ve done an in-depth article on finding the best subreddits to promote in, so make sure to check that out to learn where your Reddit post belongs.

 - Neglecting to check the subreddit’s rules

 Every subreddit has its own set of rules that you, as a member, must abide by.
-Blatantly violating subreddit rules is one of the most common reasons why accounts are banned and deleted.
+Blatantly violating subreddit rules is one of the most common reasons for banned accounts and deleted posts.

-Some subs will have a short list of simple guidelines, but other subs might not be as straightforward.
+Some subs will have a short list of simple guidelines for their Reddit posts and comments, but other subs might not be as straightforward.
 That said, it’s always a good idea to carefully study these rules.
 If in doubt, message the mods!

 - Not familiarizing yourself with the subreddit’s culture

 I’m not telling you to pander to the majority’s desires at the expense of your own opinion.
 However, if you want to succeed as a Redditor, being sensitive to the culture prevalent in your chosen subreddits will go a long way.

 Not only will this help you craft better posts and increase your chances of shooting to the top of the Hot page, but it will also help you avoid getting banned or ending up with a deleted Reddit post.